CSCfi/fairdata-metax/docs/source/list_operations.rst

-POST (create) operations
+Create operations (POST)
 -------------------------

-POST requests generally accept both individual objects or a list of objects to create from for bulk creation.
+``POST`` requests generally accept both individual objects or a list of objects to create from for bulk creation.
 The response contains the created object or errors in case of failure:

 .. code-block:: python